 The best electric bike – or best ebike – has never been more sought-after than right now.
 People are venturing out again, and commuting to work, but with a new-found appreciation for eco-friendliness.
 They also don‘t want to be crammed into public transport with a bunch of mouth breathers.
-Ebikes can make commuting easier and more effortless than riding an old road bike to work, but they do still give you your daily exercise.
+The best ebikes can make commuting easier and more effortless than riding an old road bike to work.
+However, contrary to popular belief, they do still require you to pedal, and they will therefore give you a workout as you travel.

 The best electric bikes are arguably the best bikes overall for newcomers to cycling, those returning to it after an absence, and more veteran cyclists who are starting to lose their zip.
 Leave the best road bikes to the Lycra-clad clan.
 Although contrary to popular belief, you do get a workout on an electric bike; the battery doesn't do all the work for you by any means, it just assists your pedalling rather than replacing it.